lslezak/yast-container/README.md

 - Run it in the container but copy the result into the target system
 - Run it in the host system using `chroot` (but that requires the command to be available in the host system)
-- Run the command using `ssh`, this would ensure it is fully executed in the host system context
+- Run the command using SSH, this would ensure it is fully executed in the host system context, but that would require SSH to be installed and running.

-*Note: The YaST SCR component allow chrooting (see the [chroot_wrapper.rb]( ./chroot_wrapper.rb) file), but that uses the parser and YaST libraries from the host system, that means it would require some YaST packages there.
-That's against the goal which we want to achieve with containers...*

 ### Other Interactions with the System